 A wide range of highly energetic astrophysical phenomena are expected to be accompanied by emission of gravitational-wave transients lasting from milli-seconds to several seconds within the instruments' frequency band.
 For some transient sources, especially binary compact systems made up of neutron stars and black holes, their expected gravitational-wave emission is modelled well enough over most of their parameter space so that matched filter techniques can be used to seek them in data from ground-based laser interferometers.
-However, there exists a range of plausible sources of short-duration gravitationalwave emission for which their signal morphologies are poorly modelled or even unknown and for which no matched filter techniques can be employed in an effective way.
+However, there exists a range of plausible sources of short-duration gravitational-wave emission for which their signal morphologies are poorly modelled or even unknown and for which no matched filter techniques can be employed in an effective way.
 Such sources include core-collapse supernovae, long gamma-ray bursts, soft-gamma repeaters as well as neutron star glitches.
 The all-sky search for short-duration bursts targets this wide class of sources.
 For this reason, the all-sky search invokes general transient-finding methods with minimal assumptions on signal morphology.
 This also provides the opportunity to identify unanticipated sources and signals; a noteworthy goal given the current early stages of gravitational-wave astronomy.

-The all-sky search for transients was one of the first searches pursued when interferometric data first became available in 2001 [1].
-Since then, all data from the LIGO and Virgo detectors have been searched for bursts, using a variety of techniques [2, 3, 4, 5, 6].
-Each analysis uses a measurement basis (Fourier, wavelet or others) in order to project the signal onto and identify excess power in the time-frequency decomposition of single detector data [7, 8, 9].
+The all-sky search for transients was one of the first searches pursued when interferometric data first became available in 2001 [?].
+Since then, all data from the LIGO and Virgo detectors have been searched for bursts, using a variety of techniques [?, ?, ?, ?, ?].
+Each analysis uses a measurement basis (Fourier, wavelet or others) in order to project the signal onto and identify excess power in the time-frequency decomposition of single detector data [?, ?, ?].
 Multi-instrument analysis is essential for the robust detection of unmodelled gravitational-wave transients; fully coherent methods have been shown to perform well rejecting noise transients while recovering relatively weak signals.
-They use multiple measurements from an arbitrary number of interferometric detectors to solve the inverse problem for the impinging gravitational-wave signal.
-They use maximum likelihood or explicitly Bayesian frameworks to define an optimal solution.
+They use measurements from all available detectors to solve the inverse problem for the impinging gravitational-wave signal by using maximum likelihood and Bayesian statistics approaches.
 For candidate transients, statistical significance is evaluated by repeating the analysis using data that is cleansed of real signals through unphysical time-slides.
 In order to evaluate search sensitivity and place upper-limits, the pipelines are run over data that contains sets of simulated astrophysical signals.